 I needed a shift away from striving.
 So a few years ago, at the advice of a super-wise bestie, I resolved to stop making New Year’s resolutions.
 Here’s what I do now…

-3 Ways to Revamped your New Year’s Resolution-
+3 Ways to Revamp your New Year’s Resolution

 I keep a special journal to track big milestones, quotes or insights that flutter across my path.
 I write in it only a few times a year usually, but It always includes a recap of the past years – biggest accomplishments, losses, life milestones, career focus, family adventures, etc.

 Then I add a SHORT list of dreams/predictions for next year.
 Okay, okay…yes, predictions are a little like resolutions, but for me it took the pressure off.
 After seeing all the amazing achievements of this year, I was in a different mind space to set a vision for the coming year.

 2. Pick a Word

 The same rockstar bestie that suggested I fire New Year’s resolutions, introduced me to her method of setting intentions for the year.
 Pick one word that reminds you daily of a core value you want to grow in your life.

 So simple!
 One word!

 Then plaster that word all over your life – in your passwords, post it notes on your bathroom mirror, tattoo your booty, whatever you need to do to keep that word fresh in your mind.